The Attractor-Cycle Notation for Finite Transformations: The Attractor-Cycle Notation

-Rule (\ref{rul:comps}) states that the compact notation denotes a positive number nontrivial components (generalized cycles, i.e.\ basins of attractions), or we can have no nontrivial component (for the identity transformation).
-Rule (\ref{rul:comp}) says that a component can be a nontrivial tree or a permutation cycle (with incoming trees to its members).
-Rule (\ref{rul:ntree}) describes the two cases of a nontrivial tree: either a tree with multiple branches leading to the root (``splat'' ) or a path (``conveyor belt''').
-Rule (\ref{rul:tree}) allows a point to be tree.
-Rule (\ref{rul:point}) specifies the points. {\bf An important additional constraint in the notation is that each point can only occur at most once.}
+Rule (\ref{rul:comps}) states that the attractor-cycle notation denotes a positive number nontrivial components (generalized cycles, i.e.\ basins of attraction), or we can have just an empty cycle for the identity transformation.
+Rule (\ref{rul:comp}) says that a component can be a in-flow (where something flows into a point) or a permutation cycle (with incoming trees to its members).
+Rule (\ref{rul:in-flow}) describes the two cases of an in-flow: either a tree with multiple branches leading to the same root (parallel branches) or a path (conveyor belt).
+Rule (\ref{rul:tree}) defines a tree to be an in-flow.
+It allows a point to be a tree.
+Rule (\ref{rul:point}) specifies the points.

+An important additional constraint in the notation is that each point can only occur at most once.\footnote{ As the intersection of a regular language with a context-free one is still context-free \cite{CFintersectREG}, we may constrain the strings generated by the above context-free grammar to have no repeated points (i.e., by intersecting with the regular language of all strings $w$ over all the symbols we use such that $w$ does not contain any repeated point symbol from among $\T{1},\T{2},\T{3}, \ldots, \T{n}$ ) and obtain a context-free language for the attractor-cycle notation without any repeated points.}